免费福利资源在线看片

 Our kickoff keynote will feature a keynote presentation by Karina Vernon, 免费福利资源在线看片 of Toronto Scarborough hosted by the Centre for Feminist Research and the Accessibility, Belonging and Community (ABC) Office.

-In her talk From Alberta to Africa: Unearthing Black Cowboy鈥檚 Hidden Archive of Song, Vernon will piece together the story of the Black cowboys of the western Canadian 19th century by following the traces of memory preserved in cowboy songs.
+In her talk, Vernon will piece together the story of the Black cowboys of the western Canadian 19th century by following the traces of memory preserved in cowboy songs.
 This alternate archive of songs turns our understandings of the cowboy figure upside down.

 The Centre for Feminist Research will host a reading group on bell hooks鈥檚 Salvation: Black People and Love.
 They will read the Intro, Ch 1, 2, 5, and 11.